DieracDelta/DieracDelta.github.io/posts/2022-06-25-subtyping-rust.md

 # Covariant example

-Let's build up intuition via a few examples, starting with `&'a T`. `&` is a type constructor that takes in two arguments: a lifetime and a type.
+Let's build up intuition for these inference rules via a few examples, starting with `&'a T`. `&` is a type constructor that takes in two arguments: a lifetime and a type.
 This may be thought of as a bifunctor.
 The category the bifunctor maps from is a product category.
 The two categories used to create this product category are essentially:

 $C_{lifetimes} \triangleq \text{rust lifetimes as objects with morphisms defined as subtypes}$